Blogs | Health Alert

 Pathum Thani, Huaykwang, Ratchada and Praram 9, and other areas outside the city tend to register moderate to good readings, but some critics argue that patchy coverage continues to distort the true picture for Bangkok residents.

+Is the health risk from air pollution increasing?
 While the air may be murky, it’s clear there are significant health problems caused by air pollution, according to the World Health Organization (WHO).
 It links three million deaths a year to exposure to outdoor air pollution.
 However, it makes the point that indoor air pollution is just as deadly.
 And it is a problem that the WHO claims is getting worse.

 The risk of air pollution on human health is well documented.
 This can include:

 - Serious respiratory conditions – such as asthma, bronchitis, COPD (chronic obstructive pulmonary disease), emphysema and pneumonia

 While it is still in its tentative stages, new research also suggests that exposure to particulates may accelerate cognitive aging and increase a person’s susceptibility to Alzheimer’s disease or other forms of dementia.

 For the most part, air pollutants remain invisible – so how can you combat the health problems caused by air pollution?

 - Investing in an home HEPA (high-efficiency particulate air) filter